Suhaibokour/Suhaibokour/README.md

-- 👋 Hi, I’m @Suhaibokour
+- 👋 Hi, I’m @Suhibokour
 - 👀 I’m interested in traveling.
 - 📫 I studied English Language and Linguistics at Jordan University of Science and Technology.
 I used to work at a cars dealership company in Sweden but had to comeback to finish my MA studies in applied linguistics.
 - 🌱 I am currently having a course in software development at LTUC/ASAC.